 - To plan for future needs of the customer, protect the environment and to minimize the impacts to the ratepayer.

-With a user base of approximately 11,000 residential connections and approximately 700 business connections, the City of Prattville Wastewater Department operates two Grade-3 wastewater treatment plants.
+With a user base of approximately 11,000 residential connections and approximately 700 business connections, the City of Prattville Wastewater Division operates two Grade-3 wastewater treatment plants.
 The Autauga Creek Plant has a design capacity for 4 million gallons of wastewater per day, and the Pine Creek Plant has the design capacity of 3 million gallons per day.

 Wastewater from households and from industrial use is collected through a series of pipes known as "collectors."
 These collectors carry the wastewater to large pipes known as "interceptors."
 It is these interceptors that eventually convey the wastewater to the treatment plants.